MicroFish91/Portfolio-Instruments-Legacy/README.md

 Proper data formatting on both the front and back-end proved especially challenging at times.

 Many of these technologies are new to me, and so I am learning best practices, do's, and don'ts as I go.

+## Update Notes

+- I'm briefly revisiting this project after a few years of inactivity, here is what is required to set up the dev environment properly
+- Server:
+- 'npm install'
+- Make sure to have NVM installed and then...
+- Run: 'npm run rollback' (rolls back to older version of node)
+- Run: 'npm run rollback-start'
+- Info: Not necessary to run sequelize-cli commands unless in development, but if wanting to use sequelize-cli commands - run using 'npm run sequelize -- ${insert your sequelize command here}'

 # Technologies